valist-io/leo/docs/state.md

 ```

 Proofs for arbitrary state can be generated with an [IPLD selector](https://ipld.io/specs/selectors/).
 This will walk the state root returning all encountered nodes along the way.

-## Bridge Nodes

-Bridge nodes are responsible for injecting new pieces of state into the network.
-They do so by retrieving new state from an existing Ethereum full-node.

-> The specification for the bridge RPC can be found [here](https://github.com/ethereum/portal-network-specs/blob/master/portal-bridge-nodes.md).

-Each time the canonical block head is updated, bridge nodes will ask for parts of the state that have been modified.
-Along with the modified state nodes, a proof for each node is included.

-The updated nodes and proofs are added to a sparse state trie addressed by the state root hash.
-This allows the network to start with a sparse view of the state and over time build a complete view.